jianfuzhang/Marika-smart-idea/README.md

-Marika's smart ideas
+Go into project smap and run "pod install" to install Google Maps API  and other dependencies.

-Go into SuperTopSecretProj, and run "pod install" to install GMAP api and other indenpendeces.
+Marika & Jeff